 Inderjit KaurAssistant Professor of Music, Musicology

 Inderjit N Kaur is an ethnomusicologist specializing in South Asian musical cultures with a focus on Sikh musical worship.
-Her analytical interests include affect, senses, phenomenology, and transnationalism.
+Her analytical interests include affect, senses, phenomenology, ethics, and transnationalism.
 In addition to her PhD in music (from UC Berkeley), Kaur also holds a PhD in Agricultural and Resource Economics (from UC Berkeley as well) and taught economics for several years before switching her career to music.